-Does it matter if your puppy gets into your medicine and ingests a few pills?
+Does it matter if your puppy gets into your medicine cabinet and gulps a few pills?

 Each year, there are almost 214,000 cases of pet poisoning in the U.S. Many of these cases were caused by household items that may seem perfectly harmless.

-Even your most benign medications are harmful to dogs.
+Even your most benign medications can be very harmful to dogs.
 Over-the-counter medications, allergy medications, antidepressants, and blood pressure medications are just a few of the medicines poisonous for dogs.
 After all, dog bodies are very different from human bodies, and what's safe for humans may not be safe for dogs.

-Puppies have no problem chewing up childproof lids and ingesting what’s inside, so all medications have to be out of reach.
+Puppies have no problem chewing up childproof lids and eating what’s inside, so all medications have to be out of reach.

 Lock the Bathroom